MartinKassar/Student-Backend/README.md

   * **Brew for mac**
  ```
-"So, Homebrew is a package manager for OS X that allows a user to easily install software from the larger body of UNIX and open source software on the Mac"
+"So, Homebrew is a package manager for OS X that allows a student to easily install software from the larger body of UNIX and open source software on the Mac"
 source:
 https://www.quora.com/What-is-Homebrew-for-OS-X

 Paste that in a macOS Terminal:
-/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+/usr/bin/ruby -e "$(curl -fsSL https://raw.githubstudentcontent.com/Homebrew/install/master/install)"
  ```
  * **Chocolatey for Windows**
  ```